8 Steps for baking dark rye bread using dark rye flour

 Rye is one of the most traditional types of bread, but it is becoming increasingly popular.
 If you are looking for a deli-style, light rye bread, use a mixture of rye flour and standard bread (wheat) flour.
 This will give your bread a lighter texture and reduce the time it needs to prove.
 On the other hand, if you want a denser, darker rye bread, use all-rye flour.
 Since it does not contain as much gluten as wheat flour, you will need to prove dark rye dough for at least eight hours.
-You will soon find that the flavor of homemade rye bread is worth the effort!
+You will soon find that the flavour of homemade rye bread is worth the effort!

 - 500g dark rye flour